Table of Contents

 Auto Darkening Feature

-Built with the balder technology, Jackson Safety Truesight 2 Digital HLX welding helmet provides you with the auto darkening filter.
-This helmet has variable shades from 5 to 13 to protect the eyes from radiant energy of welding.
+Built with the balder technology, Jackson Safety Truesight 2 Digital HLX welding helmet provides you with the auto-darkening filter.
+This helmet has variable shades from 5 to 13 to protect the eyes from the radiant energy of welding.

 The user can select dark shades 5, 8, 9 through 13 and a light shade of 3 with which you can immediately inspect the weld pool.